 Since phpMyAdmin’s interface is based entirely in your browser, you’ll need a web server (such as Apache, nginx, IIS) to install phpMyAdmin’s files into.

-sessionsupport, the Standard PHP Library (SPL) extension, and JSON support.
+sessionsupport, the Standard PHP Library (SPL) extension, hash, ctype, and JSON support.

 mbstringextension (see mbstring) is strongly recommended for performance reasons.